Functional Assessment and Treatment of the

 Shoulder Girdle: Saturday & Sunday, September 16 – 17, 2023

-Location: All will be held at Old Murphey School in Durham, NC
+Location: Cervical Spine will be held at New Hope Camp and Conference Center, in Chapel Hill, NC.
+The other three will be held at Old Murphey School in Durham, NC

 See below for more information and full course description